Jimzical/PES-Atttendence-Checker/README.md

  # Requirements

  - Chromedrive is required, you can download it from here [Download Chrome Driver](https://chromedriver.chromium.org/downloads)  (This is Needed for Selenium to take Data from Chrome)
+ - You can Find out your chrome version by visiting Chrome Settings -> Help or putting chrome://settings/help in the SearchBar
  >Chrome is Required as this only works for Chrome so far

  - To Download Dependencies, Run